 One of She’s guards is reportedly played by legendary stuntman and actor Ray “Crash” Corrigan, who would soon become the star of his own science fiction serial, Undersea Kingdom (1936, review).
 This was Corrigan’s first sci-fi outing, but he was to become a genre staple, appearing in at least 13 SF productions.
-Samuel Hinds, playing Vincey Sr. already appeared on Scifist in our review of Deluge (1933), and would go on to play in Man Made Monster (1941) and Jungle Woman (1944).
+Samuel Hinds, playing Vincey Sr. already appeared on Scifist in our review of Deluge (1933), and would go on to play in Man Made Monster (1941) and Jungle Woman (1944, review).

 Another famous face among She’s guards is Native American athlete Jim Thorpe.
 After his incredible sports career as an Olympic gold medal athlete, baseball player and football player, Thorpe had no profession to fall back on, and had trouble providing for his family.
 The big Irish-Native American strongman did odd jobs like bouncer, security guard and ditchdigger, but like many other former athletes, he was also welcomed in the movie business.
 He appeared in over 70 films between 1931 and 1950, most often, unsurprisingly, as an Indian in westerns.
 However, he was also a Merian C. Cooper staple, and appeared as a native in King Kong, among others.
 In 1951 Burt Lancaster portrayed Thorpe in the biopic Jim Thorpe — All-American.